Prong4107/scalpel/docs/src/content/tute-aes.md

 An IOT appliance adds an obfuscation layer to its HTTP communications by encrypting the body of its requests and responses with a key.

-On every HTTP request, the program sends two POST parameters, `secret` (the encryption key) and `encrypted` (the ciphertext).
+On every HTTP request, the program sends two POST parameters:
+- `secret` (the encryption key)
+- and `encrypted` (the ciphertext).

 Let's solve this problem by using Scalpel.
 It will provide an additional tab in the Repeater which displays the plaintext for every request and response.

 Also, the plaintext can be edited.
 Scalpel will automatically encrypt it when the "Send" button is hit.

-Find a mock API to test this case in the GitHub repository: [`test/server.js`](https://github.com/Prong4107/scalpel/blob/4b935cb29b496f3627a319d963a009dda79a1aa7/test/server.js#L117C1-L118C1).
+> 💡 Find a mock API to test this case in Scalpel's GitHub repository: [`test/server.js`](https://github.com/Prong4107/scalpel/blob/4b935cb29b496f3627a319d963a009dda79a1aa7/test/server.js#L117C1-L118C1).
 <!-- ^^ TODO: Add link to test -->

 ## Table of content